A Digital Audio Primer

 You probably want to write programs to create your own sounds.
 (Why wouldn’t you?)
 To do so, your program needs to generate a list of samples, and then send it to your sound card for playback.
 Sounds simple, but the details can be more complex.
 First, you need to know how to generate the right samples so it actually sounds like something.
 Second, you need to know how to actually send the samples to your sound card.

-For an example of how to generate the right samples, check out this post about NanoSynth which describes how to create basic waves such as sine waves, square waves, etc using Ruby.
-You can work around the second problem by saving your samples to a sound format such as MP3 or Wave, and letting iTunes/Winamp/whatever handle the playback for you.
+You can work around the second problem by saving your samples to a sound format such as MP3 or Wave, and letting another program handle the playback for you.
 The Wavefile Ruby gem makes it easy to create Wave files using Ruby.
 The example below shows a simple program outline you can use.
-You would just need to implement the

 Compact Discs, Wave Files, and MP3s